OrangeAoo/Multi-Compliance-MFG-FBSDEs/FinalReports/Report-StepwiseDetail.md

 [^2]: The incremental capacity over baseline can be carried forward to the future periods.
 [^5]: At a finite set of joint points, the posiible lack of differentiability will not have any significant affects.
 [^3]: While trading rate may be positive or negative, expansion and overtime-generation rates must be positive.
 [^6]: The choice of knot point is associated with $h^{k}$ and total time span $T_1$, $T_2$.
 A good target (or quota) should be __"attainable"__ - neither too easy nor too hard to achieve.
 Specifically, even if agents do nothing at all, they will have an initial amount plus a baseline generation of inventories - for instance, $0.2*1 + 0.6=0.8$ for agents in sub-population 1 at the first period end.
-Similarly, for sub-population 2, all agents will also have a _"garanteed"_ level of 0.8 for delivery.
+Similarly, for sub-population 2, all agents will also have a _"guaranteed"_ level of 0.8 for delivery.
 Thus a target reasonably higher than that, i.e. 0.9, would be regard __"attainable"__.
 [^7]: $w$ could also take any other positive values.
 [^8]: The superscript $\cdot^i$ is omitted here for convenience.
 Same might go for other processes in vicinity.
-[^9]: In codes, we use `NT`, `NT1`, and `NT2` to denote the number of time steps for the single-period model, the first in the 2-period model, and the total time steps (for aggragate period) in the 2-period model, respectively.
+[^9]: In codes, we use `NT`, `NT1`, and `NT2` to denote the number of time steps for the single-period model, the first in the 2-period model, and the total time steps (for aggregate period) in the 2-period model, respectively.
 [^10]: Some notions in [*2FBSDE_Smooth_Penalty.ipynb*](../1Period/2FBSDE_Smooth_Penalty.ipynb) might be different from this report.
 They have no practical meaning except for setting up a simplified model.
 Should not be confused with the same letters used here.
 [^11]: Examples of [RuntimeError](https://discuss.pytorch.org/t/second-order-derivative-with-nan-value-runtimeerror-function-sigmoidbackwardbackward0-returned-nan-values-in-its-0th-output/173260) and [RuntimeWarning](https://discuss.pytorch.org/t/output-overflow-and-unstablity-when-use-model-eval/3668) on PyTorch Forums.
 [^12]: [BCEWithLogitsLoss — PyTorch 2.4 documentation.](https://pytorch.org/docs/stable/generated/torch.nn.BCEWithLogitsLoss.html)